JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 file, stating (uncommenting) which files you need for the bibliography.
 No changes are needed elsewhere.

-The default bibliography processing backend is now `biber` (from september 2022 onwards).
+The default bibliography processing backend is now `biber` (from September 2022 onwards).
 This implies that you have to tell your IDE that you are using `biber` instead of `bibtex`.
 This applies to TeXStudio for example.

 ## More details

-As of September 2022, nice work from Gonzalo Corral abandoned the `bibtex` processing tool in favour of `biber`.
+As of September 2022, nice work from Gonzalo Corral abandoned the `bibtex` processing tool in favor of `biber`.

 There a number of advantages and disadvantages on using `biber` (see for example [here](https://tex.stackexchange.com/questions/25701/bibtex-vs-biber-and-biblatex-vs-natbib)